Jobs on the day

 - Whoever gets there first starts to empty any collected water in the boat cover.
-There are jugs from the shed to do this with.
+There are jugs to do this with.

 - Next we take off the boat cover, roll it up and store nearby.

-- The next steps need at least 10 people to lift and manoeuvre the boat to the riverside.
+- The next steps need at least 10 people to lift and move the boat to the lakeside.
 The sequence is as follows:

 - Middle tyres come out from under the boat

-- Once the dolly is in place about 10 + people are needed to manoeuvre the boat from its mooring to the river launch.
-Two people – one at each end of the boat take responsibility for steering the boat on its way, avoiding fences, to the launch point.
-We try and give way to cyclists etc.
+- Once the dolly is in place about 10 + people are needed to move the boat from its mooring space to the lake launch.
+Two people – one at each end of the boat take responsibility for steering the boat on its way to the launch point.

-- Once we come off the water, we reverse the journey with the boat back to the Isis pub boat mooring.
+- Once we come off the water, we reverse the journey with the boat back to the mooring spot.
 The dolly is moved to one end, and the tyres go back in under the boat.
 The tarpaulin is placed back on the boat and secured tightly with the ropes provided.

 This is an important part of the process and many hands make light work.

-- We have storage space in the left hand Boat shed where we store Buoyancy Aids (there are three sizes, people usually know what size they need)
+- We have storage space in the left hand Boat shed where we store Buoyancy Aids (there are three sizes, people usually know what size they need) and paddles.

-- Put the white board out for seat allocation – encourage people to indicate if they are right or left-handed and draw up a boat plan.
+- The helm will encourage people to indicate if they are right or left-handed and draw up a boat plan.

-- On return from the river – paddles need to be taken in and stored in their white fabric bags.
+- On return from the lake paddles need to be taken in and stored in their white fabric bags.

 - The steering arm is stored on the boat, the drum and seat are stored back in the shed.

-- Stow anything valuable in the shed or in the waterproof hold-all on the boat.
+- Stow anything valuable in your car or in the waterproof hold-all on the boat.

 - There is a warm up before we go on the water – take part and if you want to lead this there are instructions provided.

-- Check where you have been allocated a seat by looking at the whiteboard by the shed
+- Check where you have been allocated a seat.

 - There is a cool down after paddling – again we are always looking for volunteers to lead this.